-Other than traffic from our neighbouring countries, which still mostly makes its way into South Africa by road, most travellers use air services to get to South Africa.
+Other than traffic from our neighboring countries, which still mostly makes its way into South Africa by road, most travelers use air services to get to South Africa.

-Here’s a rundown of the airlines travelling to South Africa with scheduled weekly services.
+Here’s a rundown of the airlines traveling to South Africa with scheduled weekly services.

 Africa Middle East Indian Ocean Islands Europe Australasia United States

 Air Botswana Egypt Air Air Austral Air France Cathay Pacific Delta Airlines